How to buy Coca-Cola shares

 How to trade Coca-Cola shares

-When trading with CFDs and spread bets, you don’t have to take ownership of the physical shares.
+When trading with CFDs, you don’t have to take ownership of the physical shares.
 This means that you can speculate on their price rising (known as going long) or falling (known as going short), enabling you to profit from both upward and downward market movements.